 I would offer up this instance, and others, as facets of a cultural change in American racism.
-American racism is no longer the segregated focused mindset it was sixty years ago.
+American racism is no longer just about segregation, although that still plays a big part.
+Racism, like classism and misogyny, adapts as needed to constantly reinforce capitalism and colonialist structures.
 Superiority is out, replaced with a twisted combo of homogeneity and hyper-individualism.
 Contrived phrases like “If you live in America, you should speak English,” “Illegal Immigrants are taking our jobs,” and “They refuse to assimilate into American culture,” are the vanguard of the new American racist.

 Thanks to a common American ignorance of their own malicious history, they have chosen to remember two major events in US history.
 Both pat Americans on the back, and paint a rosy narrative of American justice and freedom.
 “We fought a war for freedom, for God’s sake!” they cry; a civil war some still believe was fought over state’s rights, and others still identify with and fly the flags of the insurrectionists.
 Then there’s the Civil Rights Movement.
 Today, most white Americans think the Civil Rights Movement was this socially approved peaceful march against a handful of bigoted Americans and KKK members.
 Martin Luther King Jr. is worshiped, white-washed into this memorial of American goodness.
 Like apple pie and the Fourth of July, MLK has been inducted into the American Symbolism Hall of Fame, forever used to stroke American self-righteousness.
 Both events go hand in hand with building up what is, in the minds of white Americans, an American post-racial society.